 Flu viruses travel through the air in droplets when someone with the infection coughs, sneezes or talks.
 You can inhale the droplets directly, or you can pick up the germs from an object — such as a telephone or computer keyboard — and then transfer them to your eyes, nose or mouth.

 Flu masks may help block airborne germs, and they may also prevent the transmission of germs from your hands to your mouth or nose.
-However, the best way to prevent influenza is to receive the flu vaccine, either via an injection or nasal spray.
+However, the best way to prevent influenza is to receive the flu vaccine.

 See more Expert Answers